 — Review: H. Taylor, The Lives of Ovid in Seventeenth-Century French Culture (OUP, 2017), Modern Language Review (forthcoming)

-— Review: J. Stefano, and G. Pieri, eds., Chivalry, Academy, and Cultural Dialogues: The Italian Contribution to European Culture, Italian Perspectives; 31 (Legenda, 2017), Modern Language Review (forthcoming)
+— Review: J. Stefano, and G. Pieri, eds., Chivalry, Academy, and Cultural Dialogues: The Italian Contribution to European Culture, Italian Perspectives; 31 (Legenda, 2017), Modern Language Review, January 2019

 — Review: B. Papenburg, ed.
-Gender: Laughter (Macmillan, 2017), International Society for Humour Studies Quarterly Publication
+Gender: Laughter (Macmillan, 2017), International Society for Humour Studies Quarterly Publication, August 2018

 — “Reevaluating Theatrical Space in Early Modern France”, Before Shakespeare Conference, University of Roehampton, London, August 2017